Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ### Creating Sproc to Calculate Daily City Metrics

-Below is the SQL query to create the SPROC:

-- We use the python runtime 3.10 for the SPROC, and use the python package `snowflake-snowpark-python`
+Below is a summary of the code which will ultimately become a stored procedure:

 - First part of the Sproc contains `table_exists()` function which we use to verify if the raw tables exist in the defined database and schema.
 - Second part of the Sproc contains the  `main()` function that reads the raw tables `ORDER_DETAIL`, `LOCATION`, and `FROSTBYTE_WEATHERSOURCE.ONPOINT_ID.HISTORY_DAY`.
 Remember the Frostbyte Weather Source data is from Snowflake Marketplace but we can use it like any other standard snowflake table.
 - After loading all 3 raw tables into their respective Snowpark Python Dataframes, we prepare to join the Dataframes.